-jurisdiction have been properly trained and certified, are encouraged to use the least toxic products, and control use and application rates according to the applicable requirements; and (h) Procedure or system to review and update, as necessary, the existing program to ensure that stormwater controls or management practices for new development and redevelopment projects/activities continue to meet the requirements and objectives of the permit.
+(g) Procedures to control the discharge of pollutants related to commercial application and distribution of pesticides, herbicides, and fertilizers where permittee(s) hold jurisdiction over lands not directly owned by that entity (e.g., incorporated city).
+The procedures must ensure that herbicides and pesticides applicators doing business within the permittee's jurisdiction have been properly trained and certified, are encouraged to use the least toxic products, and control use and application rates according to the applicable requirements; and (h) Procedure or system to review and update, as necessary, the existing program to ensure that stormwater controls or management practices for new development and redevelopment projects/activities continue to meet the requirements and objectives of the permit.
 2.6.
-Coordinate internally with all departments and boards with jurisdiction over the planning, review, permitting, or approval of public and private construction projects/activities within the permit area as required in Part I.D.5.b.(iii) (iii) The permittee must coordinate with all departments and boards with jurisdiction over the planning, review, permitting, or approval of public and private new development and redevelopment projects/activities within the permit area to ensure the hydrology associated with new development and redevelopment sites mimic to the extent practicable the pre-development hydrology of the previously undeveloped site, except in instances where the pre-development hydrology requirement conflicts with applicable water rights appropriation requirements.
-For purposes of this permit, pre-development hydrology shall be met by capturing the 90th percentile storm event runoff (consistent with any limitations on that capture) which under undeveloped natural conditions would be expected to infiltrate or evapotranspirate on-site and result in little, if any, off-site runoff.
-(Note: This permit does not prevent permittees from requiring additional controls for flood control purposes.)
-Planning documents include, but are not limited to: comprehensive or master plans, • SRS will work with its sister departments (FM, PDC and Parking and Transportation Services etc) to develop and adopt design standards, policy and enforcement mechanisms for requiring on-site management of 90 th percentile (0.44-inch) storm events discharge volume associated with new development sites and 80th percentile storm event discharge volume associated with redevelopment sites.
-This will be done by December 2015.
-A discussion on UNM's progress in developing and adopting such design standards, policy and enforcement mechanisms will be included in the annual report.
-The SRS Design guidelines refer to the City of Albuquerque Development Process Manual specifications for stormwater discharge from construction sites.
+Coordinate internally with all departments and boards with jurisdiction over the planning, review, permitting, or approval of public and private construction projects/activities within the permit area as required in Part I.D.5.b.(iii) (iii) The permittee must coordinate with all departments and boards with jurisdiction over the planning, review, permitting, or approval of public and private new development and • EHS will work with its sister departments (FM, PDC and Parking and Transportation Services etc.) to develop and adopt design standards, policy and enforcement mechanisms for requiring on-site management of 90 th percentile (0.44-inch) storm events discharge volume associated with new development sites and 80th percentile storm event discharge volume associated with redevelopment sites.
+This will be done by December 2015. • A discussion on UNM's progress in developing and adopting such design standards, policy and enforcement mechanisms will be included in the annual report.
+The EHS Design guidelines refer to the City of Albuquerque Development Process Manual specifications for stormwater discharge from construction sites.